skuttleman/one-shot-demo/GDD.md

 Meatier story/character moments can happen much the same way, but with the aid of on-screen avatars to punctuate the converstations.
 These will be less frequent and only take place at the beginning/end of levels and/or at key moments within a level (i.e. a mission objective is updated).

 The most critical story beats will be delivered through interstitial, skippable cutscenes that will bookend levels.
 The cutscenes will display as panel-style storyboards with simple parallaxing and minimal (if any) animations.
-Some examples of what I mean are: Infamous, Metal Gear Solid Peacewalker, or Gravity Rush.
+Some examples of games that do this: Infamous, Metal Gear Solid Peacewalker, and Gravity Rush.

 ## Mechanics

-In earnest, this game is mechanically a spiritual successor to Metal Gear Solid V with some simplifications and adaptations made to accomdate for a narrower scope and fixed camera perspective.
+In earnest, this game is mechanically a spiritual successor to Metal Gear Solid V with some simplifications and adaptations made to accomdate a narrower scope and fixed camera perspective.

 ### Core Mechanics